A guide to human resource metrics

 This data can be collected in a budgeting spreadsheet or logged in accounting software for easy tracking and analysis.

 You can also measure benefits costs per employee in various ways.
-Each method produces different metrics that can help you assess the effectiveness of your benefits package.
+Each method produces different metrics that can help you assess the effectiveness of your compensation package.

-If you have a high benefit cost per employee, you might be tempted to cut back on the benefits being offered.
-However, this can increase turnover and absenteeism as your workers look for new opportunities.
+If you have a high benefit cost per employee, you might be tempted to cut back on the benefits you offer.
+However, this can increase turnover and absenteeism if your workers seek new opportunities with better benefits.

 You can send out an employee benefits survey to determine which benefits your employees value the most.
 If there are benefits with little to no use, you can cut those benefits without worrying about any adverse side effects.